alexk49/task-journal/README.md

 alias tj="PATH/TO/task-journal.sh"
 ```

-The file and action can be customised, for example, the following will open the last entry in your task journal in your defined editor:
+The file and action can be specified with args.
+For example:

 ```
 # open a file for yesterday
-task-journal.sh yesterday -e
+task-journal.sh -y -e

+task-journal.sh -yesterday -edit
 ```

-Further usage examples can be viewed by:
+Full usage examples can be viewed by:

 ```
 tj -help
 ```